coupergateway/couper-examples/sending-json/README.md

 # Sending JSON Content

-The `json_body` attribute sets the body of either `request` or `response`.
+The `json_body` attribute provides a convenient way to set a JSON serialization as the body of either `request` or `response`.
-Valid value types are null, boolean, number, string, object or tuple.

 `json_body` also sets a default value of `application/json` for the `Content-Type` header.